The statewide Iowa Barn Foundation's All-State Barn Tour is the most important event on our tour calendar, typically held on a weekend in September.

-During the tour, tour maps are available at each barn.
+During these free tours, tour maps are available at each barn.
 At many barns, 4-H members sell lemonade and cookies.
-Other barns have special displays.
+Other barns have special displays and presentations.
 In addition, visitors have the opportunity to join the Iowa Barn Foundation if they are not already a member.

 The barns on tour are typical of Iowa barns that have served farmers well.
 These restored barns illustrate how barns can be brought back to their original glory.

-Click on the menu to the left to see details and photos of each of the tours.
+Use the menu to see details of our tours.